Quantum convolutional channels and multiparameter families of 2-unitary matrices: Outlook and conclusions

 \section{Outlook and conclusions}

-Our work serves as a first step into the subject of generation and application of \textit{continuous parametrizable families} of 2-unitary matrices (perfect tensors) and "quantum convolutions".
-Thanks to the adjustable free parameters, our findings may serve as a prototype for trainable building blocks in quantum convolutional neural networks.
+Our work serves as a first step on a new trail for constructing highly entangling operations.
+In particular, we arrive at novel families of 2-unitary matrices with free non-local parameters beyond simple phasing.

-First we considered the entire set of coherifications of permutation tensors, to show the full range of possibilities for such a framework.
-Next, we focused on the known examples of two-unitary matrices constructed from orthogonal Latin squares to present its limited, nevertheless quite remarkable, capabilities in disentangling not only quantum states but the entire maximally entangled basis.
-Finally, using the framework of coherification of permutation tensors, we introduced new continuous families of 2-unitary matrices in dimensions $7\times 7$ and $9\times 9$, together with the discussion of their properties.
-We also presented arguments for their non-equivalence with previous constructions and that their parametrizations cannot be considered as local ones.
-Moreover, using a new measure of coherence for unitary operations, derived from the range of R{\'e}nyi entropies that can be created from computational basis' input, we highlighted the ability to generate nontrivial coherences for any local pre- and post-processing -- a crucial property for the future quantum convolutional networks.
+First, we considered the entire set of convolutional channels, to show the full range of possibilities for such construction.
+Using the framework of coherification of permutation tensors, we introduced new continuous families of 2-unitary matrices in dimensions $7\times 7$ and $9\times 9$, and emphasize their particular properties. \rd{Furthermore, we proposed a new measure of coherence for unitary operations, based on the range of Rényi entropies generated from computational basis inputs.
+This measure captures the ability of a unitary to generate nontrivial coherence under arbitrary local pre- and post-processing.
+Our approach builds on well-established coherence monotones for quantum states and extends earlier entropy-based methods from single-value metrics to the entire spectrum of Rényi entropies over local transformations.}

-Thus we placed the first steps towards such development of the theory of 2-unitary channels, which will allow for their parametric optimization for specific tasks.
+Thus we placed the first steps towards development of the theory of 2-unitary channels, which will allow for their parametric optimization for specific tasks.
 It is crucial to stress at this point that the introduced families are exemplary and the introduced framework is not limited to them.
 We emphasise that 2-unitary matrices based on the construction introduced in this work are not equivalent to either the standard orthogonal Latin squares construction or other non-standard approaches.
-We demonstrated the former explicitly, using invariants and statistical methods \cite{36_officers_of_Karol, rather2023biunimodular}.
-The latter can be found by noticing either a mismatch between the block structure \cite{36_officers_of_Karol} of the solutions or the lack of continuous non-local parameterization~\cite{Suahil_invariants}.
+We demonstrated the former explicitly, using invariants and statistical methods~\cite{36_officers_of_Karol, rather2023biunimodular}.
+The latter can be found by noticing either a mismatch between the block structure~\cite{36_officers_of_Karol} of the solutions or the lack of continuous non-local parameterization~\cite{Suahil_invariants}. \rd{Last but not least, in Appendix \ref{app:max_coch}, we show that each 2-unitary matrix corresponds to a tristochastic tensor, for which it can be considered a maximal coherification -- a hint at a deeper link akin to unitary and bistochastic matrices.}